-The AICPA Board of Examiners (BOE), a senior committee of the AICPA, is the body that sets policy for the Uniform CPA Examination in accordance with legal and psychometric standards as they apply to licensure examinations.
-In addition, the BOE (1) oversees the development and scoring of the CPA Examination; (2) ensures that the CPA Examination is consonant with entry-level knowledge and skill requirements of CPAs; and (3) represents the CPA Examination to state boards of accountancy and the profession.
+The AICPA Board of Examiners (BOE), a senior committee of the AICPA, is the body that sets policy for the Uniform CPA Examination (“Examination”) in accordance with legal and psychometric standards as they apply to licensure examinations.
+In addition, the BOE (1) oversees the development and scoring of the Examination; (2) ensures that Examination is consonant with the knowledge and skill requirements of newly licensed CPAs; and (3) represents the Examination to state boards of accountancy and the profession.

 The Mission of the BOE

 The mission of the BOE is to provide reasonable assurance to boards of accountancy that candidates who pass the Examination possess the level of technical knowledge and the skills necessary for initial licensure to protect the public interest.